LambdaGaming/GChroma/README.md

  Eventually, yes.

  ### Does this work with non-English keyboards?
- Probably, but I can't guarantee individual keys will light up properly since both the GChroma API and the Razer Synapse SDK use English letters.
+ Probably, but I can't guarantee individual keys will light up properly since the GChroma API only uses the English key identifiers.

 # Legal
  - RAZER is the trademark or registered trademark of Razer Inc. GChroma is not affiliated in any way with Razer.